v-gilbert/quantumbenchmarkzoo/content/benchmarking-tools/benchmark-suites/QED-C.md

 ---

 {% assign modified = page.path | max_last_modified: "tables/benchmark-suite-QED-C-instances.html" %}
+{% assign vb = site.multi-level-methodologies | where: "page-id", "VB" | first %}
+{% assign fidelity = site.nav.FOM | where: "page-id", "fidelities-errors" | first %}
+{% assign quantum-datasets = site.nav.Tools | where: "page-id", "quantum-datasets" | first %}

 # QED-C benchmark suite

 The QED-C benchmark suite {% cite lubinski2023application %} was introduced in 2021.
 The development of this benchmark suite is supported by the <a href="https://quantumconsortium.org/">Quantum Economic Development Consortium</a> (QED-C), USA.
-The initial development included both quantum companies (IonQ, D-Wave Systems, Quantinuum, Rigetti, Quantum Circuit Inc) and research institutions such as the Sandia National Laboratories, Princeton University and Colorado School of Mines.
+The initial development included both quantum companies such as IonQ, D-Wave Systems, Quantinuum, Rigetti, Quantum Circuit Inc and research institutions such as the Sandia National Laboratories, Princeton University and Colorado School of Mines.

 ## Motivation